open-telemetry/opentelemetry-specification/specification/trace/sdk.md

   etc.).
   A readable span MAY be identical to a read/write span, i.e., SDKs are not required to have a read-only interface.
-  SDKs are also allowed to use a read/write span instead of a different readable only in some places where the SDK requires a readable span.
+  SDKs are also allowed to use a read/write span instead of a different readable interface only in some places where the SDK requires a readable span.
 * **Read/write span**: A span that provides both the full API as defined in the [API-level definition for Span's interface](api.md#span-operations) and